Ronaldinho: AC Milan

-In July 2008, Ronaldinho turned down a £25.5 million offer from Manchester City of the Premier League, with purported wages of £200,000 per week on offer, to join Italian Serie A giants AC Milan on a three-year contract thought to be worth around £5.1 million (€6.5 million) a year, for €22.05 million plus €1.05 million bonus each season (€24.15 million in 2010).
-With the number 10 already occupied by teammate Clarence Seedorf, he selected 80 as his jersey number.
+In July 2008, Ronaldinho turned down a £25.5 million offer from Manchester City of the Premier League, with purported wages of £ 200 000 per week on offer, to join Italian Serie A giants AC Milan on a three-year contract thought to be worth around £5.1 million (€6.5 million) a year, for €22.05 million plus €1.05 million bonus each season (€24.15 million in 2010).
+With the number 10 already occupied by teammate Clarence Seedorf, he selected 80 as his jersey number in tribute to his date of birth.

 2008–09 season

 Ronaldinho scored his first goal for Milan in a 1–0 derby victory over Inter Milan on 28 September.
 His first brace was in a 3–0 win over Sampdoria on 19 October.
 He scored a 93rd-minute match-winner against Braga in the UEFA Cup group stage on 6 November.
 Ronaldinho finished the 2008–09 season at Milan with 10 goals from 32 appearances in all competitions.
-After a good start to the season, Ronaldinho struggled with fitness, and was often played from the bench to end a disappointing first season for Milan.
+After a good start to the season, Ronaldinho struggled with fitness, and was often played from the bench to end a disappointing first season for Milan, with him not starting any of the final 14 league games.
 A perceived lack of dedication in training and a lifestyle of late night partying not befitting of an athlete saw him receive criticism, with Carlo Ancelotti, his coach at Milan in his first season in Italy, commenting, "The decline of Ronaldinho hasn't surprised me.
 His physical condition has always been very precarious.
 His talent though has never been in question."